NextGenTechBar/HemmTree/README.md

 ### USAGE
 Once connected to a wifi network, each ESP32 receives commands over MQTT from the MQTT server `broker.mqtt-dashboard.com` on the topic GUHemmTree.
 These commands are have a special syntax as outlined below in the "MQTT Command Formatting" section.
 The website https://ngtb95.wixsite.com/ngtb is set up to send commands in a user-friendly way using the npm MQTT package in Wix.
+<br>If all ornaments/strips are functioning properly, all you need to do is plug them in, and you will then be able to control them from the above website.
+Check the LED strip to know if you should use a 12 volt or 5 volt power supply.
+If the ornament is not functioning as expected, refer first to "Status Indications" below, and if that doesn't resolve it, then to "Initial Setup" above.

 <br><br>